An Art2Action & Pangea World Theater collaboration

 In 2015, we launched the second phase of the National Institute program.
 In March 2015, we co-convened a 4-day Indigenous Artists Gathering, organized to address the lack and need for a national network of First Nations artists working in theatre and/or contemporary performance.
 In August 2015, another week-long Professional Peer Exchange was held in Minneapolis.

-Art2Action & Pangea World Theater are thrilled to announce the 2017 National Institute for Directing & Ensemble Creation program!
-In July, we will embark upon a month-long journey with leading artists in our field, as well as emerging artists ready to grow into leadership.
-The program will include an Indigenous Artists Pre-Conference for First Nations participants who will serve as faculty and advisors; a Professional Peer Exchange for our faculty and invited guests, including professional development workshops and curriculum design; and the first-ever Next Generation Artists Institute for emerging practitioners, open for enrollment!
+In July 2017, we embarked upon a month-long journey with leading artists in our field, as well as emerging artists ready to grow into leadership.
+The program included an Indigenous Artists Pre-Conference for First Nations participants who served as faculty and advisors; a Professional Peer Exchange for our faculty and invited guests, including professional development workshops and curriculum design; and the first-ever Next Generation Artists Institute for emerging practitioners!

-The National Institute for Directing & Ensemble Creation is organized by Art2Action Inc. and Pangea World Theater, and is made possible, in part, by the generous support of the Andrew W. Mellon Foundation, Surdna Foundation, Doris Duke Charitable Foundation, the Nathan Cummings Foundation, the National Endowment for the Arts, and the McKnight Foundation.
+The National Institute for Directing & Ensemble Creation is organized by Art2Action Inc. and Pangea World Theater, developed in partnership with Alternate ROOTS, CAATA, First Peoples Fund, NALAC, NPN, NEFA, NET and TCG.
+The 2017-18 Institute series is made possible by the generous support of the Andrew W. Mellon Foundation, the Surdna Foundation, and the First People’s Fund; with previous support from the Doris Duke Charitable Foundation, McKnight Foundation, Nathan Cummings Foundation, and the National Endowment for the Arts.